crhall-writing/crhall-writing.github.io/_poems/scarcity-of-women.md

 dressed up as taking her on a date

 then the lack of women surrounding you isn’t just fate
-it’s almost like you suck balls or something
+I think it has more to do with you sucking balls